-Jarvis & Associates, LLC is a criminal defense law firm located in Sandy, Utah.
+Jarvis & Associates, LLC is a criminal defense law firm located in South Jordan, Utah.
 The firm serves clients in the surrounding area, as well as statewide, who have been charged in a criminal matter.
 Our team of skilled attorneys will provide you with the high-quality legal counsel you need to protect your rights.
 We are experienced negotiators and litigators with the experience in the courtroom to achieve the best resolution possible of your criminal matter.

 Practice Area: Criminal Defense